GulMuhammad-CS/GulMuhammad-CS/README.md

 ## Hi there 👋
+## I'm Gul Muhammad, a BSc Computer science student at Soton

 <!--
 **GulMuhammad-CS/GulMuhammad-CS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.